-- pitch deck, or
+- pitch deck; or

-- information memorandum (IM).
+- Information Memorandum (IM).

-- details of the investment opportunity,
+- details of the investment opportunity;

-- overview of the business,
+- overview of the business;

-- its product or service offering,
+- its product or service offering;

-- its performance and performance goals,
+- its performance and performance goals;

-- the target market and proportion of market share,
+- the target market and proportion of market share;

-- details of the directors and management team,
+- details of the directors and management team;

-- IP ownership,
+- IP ownership;

-- proposed spending, and
+- proposed spending; and

 - investment risks.

-Your IM should not contain information about the investment opportunity which is, or could be considered to be, misleading and deceptive.
-Due diligence should be done on the IM to ensure that it contains accurate information.
+In addition, both a pitch deck and IM should not contain information about the investment opportunity which is, or could be considered to be misleading and deceptive.
+Therefore, you should exercise due diligence to ensure that they contain accurate information.
 If you cannot verify a statement, it is best to leave it out.
-Also, your IM should contain a clear disclaimer which outlines that:
+Additionally, the pitch deck and IM should include a clear disclaimer outlining that:

-- The company makes no warranty as to its accuracy, reliability or completeness;
+- the company makes no warranty as to its accuracy, reliability or completeness;